hitbtc-com/hitbtc-api/README.md

 This document provides the complete reference for [HitBTC](https://hitbtc.com) API.

-HitBTC API has several interfaces to use it in a custom software:
+HitBTC API has several interfaces to implement them in a custom software:
 * <b>RESTful API</b> that allows:
   - access to the market data: view ticker, order book, trades, etc. See [Market data RESTful API](#marketrestful)
   - performing trading operations: view trading balance, place or cancel orders, view history, etc. See [Trading RESTful API](#tradingrestful)